 If your app is developed with Tizen 4.0 and the app requires a permission for specific feature, then it must receive user’s permission.
 If the permission is not received, then the app may not run properly.

-If permission is denied while Don’t repeat is selected, you need to provide a separate pop-up that guides users to allow permissions through Settings > Apps > Permissions when the user relaunches the app.
+If permission is denied and the Don't repeat option is selected, you need to provide a separate pop-up that guides users to allow permissions through Settings > Apps > Permission when the user relaunches the app.

 Users can configure permission for the app that require specific permissions in Settings > Apps > Permissions.